kartFr/Auto-Animation-Reuploader/README.md

 ## How to use
 1. Download the [exe](https://github.com/kartFr/Auto-Animation-Stealer/releases/latest) and put in your roblox cookie.
 2. Install the [plugin](https://create.roblox.com/marketplace/asset/15358287993/AnimationStealer%3Fkeyword=&pageNumber=&pagePosition=) and press some silly buttons.

+## Have an issue?
+Feel free to join our discord and report it to me.
+You can join by clicking the discord button at the top.
+Alternatively dm me on discord, alekfart.
+I will help to the best of my abilities.